-VI.C.3.a.
-Definition of a Bid
+Definition of a Bid VI.C.3.a.

 A bidder selects how many tranches it wants to serve for each EDC at the round 1 prices.
 In round 1, a bid then consists of four numbers:

-- a number of tranches that the bidder wants to supply for PSE&G at the PSE&G round 1 price; - a number of tranches that the bidder wants to supply for JCP&L at the JCP&L round 1 price; - a number of tranches that the bidder wants to supply for ACE at the ACE round 1 price; and - a number of tranches that the bidder wants to supply for RECO at the RECO round 1 price.
+- a number of tranches that the bidder wants to supply for PSE&G at the PSE&G round 1 - a number of tranches that the bidder wants to supply for JCP&L at the JCP&L round 1 - a number of tranches that the bidder wants to supply for ACE at the ACE round 1 price; - a number of tranches that the bidder wants to supply for RECO at the RECO round 1 price.